Alan Colmes, Fox News Contributor, Dead At Age 66

-Alan Colmes, a Fox News contributor, died on Thursday at the age of 66 after battling an illness.
+Alan Colmes, a Fox News contributor, died Thursday at the age of 66 after battling an illness.
 His death was announced by Sean Hannity this morning on America’s Newsroom.

 Colmes is survived by his wife, Jocelyn Crowley, Fox News Insider reports.
 She released a brief statement following his death.